Our goal is to provide your child with fundamental experiences in computer programming. Through these experiences, students will learn:

 What We Look For

 Coder Kids is looking for professional coders, college students, and teachers who are interested in helping to teach after-school classes and summer camps.
 If you are a self-starter and interested in making a difference by teaching kids to code, join our team!

 If you're interested in any of the following positions, please email a resume and brief introduction to firstname.lastname@example.org for more details and to schedule an interview.

 Fall / spring / summer instructional positions

 We are always looking for great teachers to help students in after school programs or in our summer camps!
 This is a great position for college students studying computer-related majors and education majors seeking experience in a classroom setting.
-For fall and spring after school teachers, fill out this application.

 If you are a current teacher, professional, or college student interested in a summer lead teacher, fill out this application.
 If you are a college or high school student interested in working as a summer assistant teacher, please fill out this application.

 We are currently located in areas of Houston, Dallas, and San Antonio.

 Are you an expert in a computer science topic?
 Think you'd like to apply your knowledge to the teaching of kids?

 We are constantly looking to add to our knowledge base.
 Contact us so we can discuss your topic of expertise and how Coder Kids compensates curriculum developers.